sean-m-sullivan/kerb_ldap_setup/README.md

 Dependencies
 ------------
-There are no requred for this role
+There are no dependencies requred for this role

 The dependencies for Linux, are all installed by this role.